 - The center is dedicated to research, education and public outreach on lakes and their surrounding environments.
 Lake ecosystems include the physical, biogeochemical and human environments, and the interactions among them.
 The center is committed to providing objective scientific information for restoration and sustainable use of the Lake Tahoe basin.

 - The program addresses environmental issues at the interface of research and scholarly outreach.
 The program also focuses within UC Davis to increase the capacity of university members to conduct environmental outreach or engagement; to collaborate with communities, public entities, and policymakers for improved decision making; and to practice scholarly and civic engagement.

 - The center initiates and fosters interdisciplinary research programs in the areas of environmental health and toxicology that cross the traditional boundaries of medicine, engineering, agriculture and the sciences.

-- Center for Small Affordable Water Systems
+- Center for Affordable Technology for Small Water Systems

 - Road Ecology Center